project-open-data/project-open-data.github.io/whitepapers/cfdaprogramnumber-title.md

 ## Background

 The Federal Funding Accountability and Transparency Act of 2006 (FFATA) requires that the USASpending.gov website include federal award data from Fiscal Year (FY) 2007, and each fiscal year thereafter.
-Although section 2(b)(1) does not specifically list dates as necessary to display for transparency, dates provide important information concerning utilization of the funding provided.
 This paper provides a brief explanation of Catalog of Federal Domestic Assistance (CFDA) reporting in the financial assistance community today, followed by considerations and recommendations for future reporting.

 ## Context